FBI agents swarm Jeffrey Epstein's private Caribbean island

 Epstein had been held at the federal jail since July 6, when he was arrested on charges of trafficking and sexually abusing girls as young as 14 in the early 2000s.
 He was facing up to 45 years in prison if convicted on two counts of sex trafficking and conspiracy.

+Steve Scully, an IT worker who worked on Epstein’s island from 1999 to 2006, said he often saw young women there and the main residence was filled with photos of topless girls.

+"I don't know if they were kids," Scully told NBC News last month.
+"They looked young to me In almost every one of his — the master bedroom, the office, and the gymnasium certainly."

-The investigation into Epstein's alleged drug trafficking network is continuing despite his death, multiple top law enforcement officials have said.
+The investigation into Epstein's alleged sex trafficking network is continuing despite his death, multiple top law enforcement officials have said.

 "To those brave young women who have already come forward and to the many others who have yet to do so, let me reiterate that we remain committed to standing for you, and our investigation of the conduct charged in the indictment — which included a conspiracy count — remains ongoing," U.S. Attorney Geoffrey Berman said in a statement Saturday.